cdim31/TUC/Systems and Services Security/Assignment 3/README.md

 This `README.md` serves as a lab report for the 3rd exercise, explaining the code implementation of Malware Detection tool.

+To run the scripts you need to create a python enviroment and install watchdog

 ## Main Description

 This is a Malware Detection tool in Python with signature-based scanning.
 It is contained of 3 Tasks. **Signature Database & Detection**, **Search & Quarantine** and **Real-Time Monitoring & Anomaly Detection**.